pedrovgs/Shot/README.md

 * Take a screenshot of any dialog by using ``compareScreenshot(dialog)``.
 Dialog height, width and screenshot name are configurable.
 * Take a screenshot of any view by using ``compareScreenshot(view)``.
 View height, width and screenshot name are configurable.
 * Take a screenshot of any view holder by using ``compareScreenshot(holder)``.
 View holder height, width and screenshot name are configurable.
+* Take a screenshot of any Jetpack Component  ``compareScreenshot(composeTestRule)``.
+The screenshot name is configurable.
+* Take a screenshot of any SemanticInteractionNode  ``compareScreenshot(node)``.
+The screenshot name is configurable.

 Before taking the screenshot, Shot performs some tasks in order to stabilize the screenshot.
 You can find the detail about the tasks performed in ``ScreenshotTest#disableFlakyComponentsAndWaitForIdle``: